alec-borman/TenutoNotationLanguage/README.md

 ### 1. Define Your Instruments (The Physics)

-Each instrument gets its own "physics" — how it behaves, how it's notated, and how it sounds.
-Tenuto 3.0 natively supports standard notation, tablature, drum grids, audio samplers, and synthesizers.
+Each instrument gets its own "physics"—how it behaves, how it's notated, and how it sounds.

 ```tenuto
 %% Acoustic Instruments